wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_setnetworkactive.md

 ---
-title: bsv:setnetworkactive \[POST\] {disallowed}
+title: bsv:setnetworkactive  {disallowed} - Bitcoin SV
-description: Disable/enable all p2p network activity.
+description: Example code for the bsv:setnetworkactive  {disallowed} json-rpc method. Сomplete guide on how to use bsv:setnetworkactive  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters